isir/greta/README.md

 ## Functionality

 The Greta project is divided into a public repository (this one) and a private one where future functionnalities are being developed by Catherine Pelachaud's research group.
-If you use any of the resources provided on this page in any of your publications we ask you to cite the following work and the work for a relevant submodule you used.
+If you use any of the resources provided on this page in any of your publications we ask you to cite the corresponding paper(s).

 ### Overall project
 (to be completed)